gamemanual0/gm0/source/docs/appendix/glossary.rst

         is a :term:`RS-555 series motor <RS-550 Series Motor>` that is available in spur gear and planetary options.
         It has a 6mm D-shaft output compatible with Actobotics motion system.

+    Odometry wheel
+        An odometry wheel is a small unpowered wheel (usually omni wheel) that tracks the distance the robot has traveled through the encoder attached to the wheel's axle.
+        Usually, there will be two wheels - one on the x and y axis each to track the front-back and left-right position relative to the starting point.
+        Generally, odometry wheels are sprung so that the wheel is in contact with the floor tiles at all times to ensure accuracy.

     Omni Wheel
         Omni(directional) wheels, sold by many different vendors,